 International surrogacy allows prospective parents from countries where surrogacy is not regulated or prohibited to create a family.
 So, a major advantage of international surrogacy is that it brings these families the chance to have a family, who would otherwise be unable to.

 As for the disadvantages, probably the number of legal issues related to this practice are the main complication derived from this option.
-One should be well informed about the law in each country before making the final decision, including the law in their home country.
+You should be well informed about the law in each country before making a final decision, including about the law in your home country.
 Otherwise, you may experience serious trouble, with the child being rendered "stateless" in the worst-case scenario.